javascript-tutorial/en.javascript.info/1-js/01-getting-started/3-code-editors/article.md

 ## IDE (Integrated Development Environment)

 "[IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment)" are powerful editors with many features that usually operates on a whole project.
 As the name suggests, it's not just an editor, but a full-scale "development environment."
+An IDE soad the full project (which can be many files) and has features such as:

+- Navigate between files and folders
-An IDE loads the project (which can be many files), allows navigation between files, provides autocompletion based on the whole project (not just the open file), and integrates with a version management system (like [git](https://git-scm.com/)), a testing environment, and other "project-level" stuff.
+- Autocomplete text based on the whole project (not just the open file)
+- Integrate with a version management system (like [git](https://git-scm.com/))
+- Integrate with a testing environment
+- Other "project-level" stuff

 If you haven't selected an IDE yet, consider these options: